mehdiye5/C69/README.md

 # Assignments for Operating Systems Course
-## Assignment 1 is due on Wednesday June 5th, 2019
+## Assignment 2 is due on Wednesday July 10th, 2019
 ### Instructions